 Cyanuric acid - What is it exactly?
-It is actually a pool chemical that forms a temporary bond with your pool chlorine.
+It is actually a pool chemical that forms a temporary bond with your swimming pool chlorine.
 It works to protect your pool's free chlorine from being destroyed by the natural UV rays of the sun.
-This particular pool chemical is a necessary ingredient to your water chemistry if you are using unstabilized chlorine in your pools.
+This particular pool chemical is a necessary ingredient to your water chemistry if you are using unstabilized chlorine as a water sanitizer or disinfectant in your pools.

 Without it your free chlorine residual will be loss in less than an two hours- this is because chlorine is very susceptible to the ultraviolet rays of the sun.

-As result of this process, your chlorine residual can drop well below the recommended level.
+As result of this process, your chlorine residual can drop well below the recommended level for swimming pools.

-This creates a very dangerous environment for pool bathers because diseases can be transmitted very easily between them.
+This creates a very dangerous environment for pool bathers because diseases can be transmitted very easily between individuals.
 When cyanuric acid is present in your swimming pool water in sufficient amount - the free chlorine residuals will remain in the water much longer.
-This could be up to three to ten times longer than if CyA was not present.
+This could be up to three to ten times longer than if cyanuric acid (CyA) was not present.

-In case you are wondering - cyanuric does not have any disinfecting properties.
+In case you are wondering - cyanuric acid does not have any disinfecting properties.
 Therefore it cannot be used as a swimming pool or spa sanitizer.
-CyA is a pool chemical that can only be used as a stabilizer for chlorine.
-It is not a stabilizer for bromine.
+CyA is a pool chemical that can only be used as a stabilizer for pool chlorine.
+It is not a stabilizer for bromine either.

 Basically cyanuric acid is added to your pool water as needed.
-This is normally when it is very difficult for you to get or maintain a free chlorine residual of 2 ppm in your swimming pool.
-You should perform a cyanuric (CyA test) acid test at once a month; however, if you are using stabilized chlorine to treat your pool water, then you will need to do a cyanuric acid test every week.
+This is normally when it is very difficult for you to get or maintain a free chlorine residual of 2 - 3 ppm in your swimming pools.
+You should perform a cyanuric acid test (CyA test) acid test at least once a month; however, if you are using stabilized chlorine to treat your pool water, then you will need to do a cyanuric acid test every week.

 If you manage or run a big commercial pool at a resort or water park, you do not want to have delays.

-This is a very big deal when it comes to blowing away your guests.
+This is a very big deal when it comes to blowing away your guests and keeping them happy.

-If you broadcast CyA directly in your pool, opening delays are caused by the sight of the pool chemical at the bottom of your pool.
+If you broadcast Cyanuric acid (CyA) directly in your pool, opening delays are caused by the sight of the pool chemical at the bottom of your swimming pool.

-It is a known fact that if you are using cyanuric acid (CyA) in your swimming pools, you do not get rid of it.
+It is a known fact, that if you are using cyanuric acid (CyA) in your swimming pools, you do not get rid of it.
 This is another reason why you should constantly test its level and maintain it between 30 and 50 ppm.
 You see, as you add this chlorine stabilizer to the water of your swimming pool, it increases over time.
-And the recommended maximum ppm level of this pool chlorine stabilizer is 100.

 Once it gets too high, you will have to get rid of or lower it immediately.
 The question is how?
 There is no known pool chemical that will lower or eliminate it.
 The only way to get rid of the cyanuric acid in a swimming pool is to drain your pool partially or completely.

-In most cases it is best to drain the pool complete and start your pool water chemistry over.
+In most cases it is best to drain the pool completely and re-balance your pool water chemistry over.
 When you refill your pool, you will have to begin adding CyA once again.
 This is only necessary if you are indeed using unstabilized chlorine as your main source of chlorine disinfectant.

-Again high levels of CyA is not good because it can also lead to an increase risk of algae growth.
+Again high levels of Cyanuric Acid (CyA) is not good because it can also lead to an increase risk of algae growth.
 It also reduces the effectiveness of your pool chlorine at very high levels.
-This is because at very high levels, the amount of time required to kill bacteria in the water is increased.
-This is not a very healthy pool environment for your pool bathers.
+This is because at very higher levels, the amount of time required to kill bacteria in the water is increased.
+This is not a very healthy pool environment for your pool swimmers.

-Besides health related problems, other swimming pool problems such as increased cloudiness and high combined chlorine levels can occur as well.
+Beside health related problems, other swimming pool problems such as increased cloudiness (cloudy pool water) and high combined chlorine levels can occur as well.

 This chlorine stabilizer should not be used in water of indoor pools.
 Remember that CyA is used to reduce or limit the loss of free chlorine caused by sunlight; therefore, using it in the water of an indoor pool has zero benefit.
-You should not use any other pool chlorine such as trichlor or dichlor that contains CyA either.
+You should also not use any other pool chlorine such as Trichlor or Dichlor which already contains Cyanuric acid in them CyA either.

-As I mentioned earlier, when the CyA level in your pool reaches 100 ppm - it has to be lowered.
-This max level was set by The Nebraska Swimming Pool Act.
-And according to a study done by The Center for Disease Control (CDC), CyA significantly reduces chlorine's ability to inactivate Cryptosporidium.
+As I mentioned earlier, when the Cyanuric acid CyA level in your pool reaches 100 ppm - it has to be lowered.
+This is the max level that was set by The Nebraska Swimming Pool Act.
+And according to a study done by The Center For Disease Control (CDC), CyA significantly reduces chlorine's ability to inactivate Cryptosporidium.

-And as we know, this disease is very resistive to chlorine - so just imagine how rampant it will be in a pool that has no free chlorine disinfectant present.
+And as we know, this disease is very resistive to swimming pool chlorine - so just imagine how rampant it will be in a pool that has no free chlorine disinfectant present to combat it.